The Bridge, the Gorge, the Wine: A Day and Night in Ronda

 The Wine

-This was the surprise.
+This is the surprise.
 Ronda has its own DO (Denominacion de Origen) wine region — high-altitude vineyards (700-1,000m) growing Tempranillo, Cabernet, Syrah, and local varieties.
 The wines are robust, tannic, and underpriced.

-I drove 15 minutes to Bodega Descalzos Viejos — a winery in a converted 16th-century convent.
-The tasting room is in the former chapel.
-EUR 15 for a guided tour and four-wine tasting.
-Their Crianza was outstanding — dark fruit, leather, and a finish that lasted through the drive back to town.
+Drive 15 minutes to Bodega Descalzos Viejos — a winery set in a converted 16th-century convent.
+The tasting room occupies the former chapel.
+EUR 15 buys a guided tour and a four-wine tasting.
+Their Crianza is outstanding — dark fruit, leather, and a finish that lingers all the way back to town.

-F. Schatz, 20 minutes from Ronda, is biodynamic and eccentric — the winemaker is a German who settled in Andalusia and farms by lunar calendar.
+F. Schatz, 20 minutes from Ronda, is biodynamic and eccentric — the winemaker, a German who settled in Andalusia, farms by the lunar calendar.
 The wines are natural, unfiltered, and genuinely different.
 Worth the visit for the conversation alone.

 The Night

 Most day-trippers leave by 5PM.
 By 7PM, Ronda transforms.
 The Spanish schedule kicks in — shops reopen, families emerge for the paseo (evening walk), and the tapas bars fill up.
-I walked through the Carrera Espinel (the main commercial street) as the light went golden and found a table at Tragatapas.
+Walk through the Carrera Espinel (the main commercial street) as the light goes golden and find a table at Tragatapas.

-After dinner, I walked back to the bridge.
-The gorge was lit — not dramatically, just a few lights on the rock face that revealed the scale in the darkness.
-The sound of the river echoed upward.
+After dinner, walk back to the bridge.
+The gorge is lit — not dramatically, just a few lights on the rock face that reveal the scale in the darkness.
+The sound of the river echoes upward.
 Stars above, depth below.

-I'd planned this as a day trip.
-I extended to two nights.
-If you're considering a stop in Ronda on your way between Seville and the coast, do yourself a favour and stay overnight.
+Ronda rewards those who stay.
+If you're considering a stop here on the way between Seville and the coast, do yourself a favour and stay overnight.
 The day-trippers see the bridge.
 The overnight guests see the town.

 Ronda after dark belongs to the people who live there.
-And for one night, I got to pretend I was one of them.
+Stay one night, and for a few golden hours, you belong to it too.